Fit a spatial regression model using eigenvector spatial filtering (ESF).

 EV

-A matrix of eigenvectors from any (transformed) connectivity matrix, presumably spatial (see make_EV).
+A matrix of eigenvectors from any (transformed) connectivity matrix, presumably spatial or network-based (see make_EV).
 If EV is provided, still also provide a spatial weights matrix C for other purposes; threshold and nsa are ignored for user provided EV.

 nsa